Best Massage Guns of 2025

 Bluetooth Connectivity and Accompanying Apps

 For some, a massage gun’s Bluetooth capability will be key, while others won’t care about its existence.
 Whether you opt for the app and its features and programs totally depends on the experience you want to have.
-Most devices included here have Bluetooth connectivity and a corresponding app (except the Brazyn Performance Talon Massager and the Roll Recovery R1 Percussion).
-Among the others, the offerings are similar.
-They have pre-programmed routines, tips and tricks, and remote or automated control.
-Note, Hyperice and Therabody both have an array of “smart” recovery tools that connect to a single app, so if you’re investing in multiple tools, it may be worth sticking to one brand and, therefore, one app.
+Most devices included here have Bluetooth connectivity and a corresponding app (except the Brazyn Performance Talon Massager, Roll Recovery R1 Percussion, and Bob and Brad C2 Pro Massage Gun with Heat and Cold Therapy).

 Budget

 The best massage guns run the gamut when it comes to price, from less than $100 to $600.
 To an extent, you get what you pay for.
-The higher-priced massage guns are typically more powerful and offer many features, including multiple speed levels, Bluetooth connectivity, premium materials, quieter operation, a pressure indicator, and more.
-The lowest-cost options tend to look, feel, and sound cheaper.
-They might sound like a lawn mower or have a cheap plastic handle.
-One device we tested shut off with the slightest pressure — how annoying!
+Higher-priced massage guns are typically more powerful and offer many features, including multiple speed levels, Bluetooth connectivity, premium materials, quieter operation, a pressure indicator, and more.

-In general, when looking for the best massage gun, we avoided the least and most expensive options when researching the marketplace for this guide since most people probably want something in the middle.
-The best value massage guns fall in the price range of around $150 to $400.
-In this guide, the Roll Recovery R1 Percussion is a premium massage gun that costs only $129.
-The Therabody Theragun Mini is also a great value at $199.
-These are an excellent choice for a relatively reasonable cost.
+In general, when looking for the best massage gun, we avoided the least and most expensive options for this guide since most people probably want something in the middle.
+The best-value massage guns fall in the price range of around $150 to $400.

 Travel Compatibility

-That said, The best traveling options are the Therabody Theragun Mini and the Roll Recovery R1 Percussion.
+That said, the best traveling options are the Therabody Theragun Mini and the Roll Recovery R1 Percussion.
 These massage devices are small and compact, comfortable to hold, lightweight, less expensive than full-sized models, and — best of all — they sacrifice very little in performance.
-As a result, these two make great travel companions and offer a great value.
+As a result, these two make great travel companions and offer great value.

 Why You Should Trust Us

-For the initial publication of this guide, author Alli Hartz tested a wide range of massage guns over many weeks as she built up her mileage while training for a 100-mile race.
-Hartz generally used the massage guns in 10-minute increments at home and on the road and rated them on performance, battery life, size, noise level, speed and power levels, ease of operation, packability, and versatility.
-After extensive testing throughout many sessions, Hartz narrowed the list of the best massage guns to the ones above.
-The current edition of the guide includes many products that have been in testing for well over a year and a half.
-Some of the products have seen well over 1,200 minutes of testing.
+For the initial publication of this guide, author Alli Miles tested a wide range of massage guns over many weeks as she built up her mileage while training for a 100-mile race.
+Miles generally used the massage guns in 10-minute increments at home and on the road and rated them on performance, battery life, size, noise level, speed and power levels, ease of operation, packability, and versatility.

-Frequently Asked Questions about Massage Guns
+Frequently Asked Questions About Massage Guns

 How does a massage gun help with running recovery?

-A massage gun uses percussive massage and vibration therapy to apply and release pressure to the muscle tissue rapidly.
-This technique can theoretically help break up adhesions and stimulate blood flow to the muscle to help heal and repair tissue inflamed or damaged by strenuous physical efforts.
-Additionally, this type of therapy can help relax muscles and release tension, promoting blood flow, repair, and healing while reducing soreness.
+Additionally, this type of therapy can help relax muscles and release tension, promoting blood flow and muscle repair while reducing soreness.
 Incorporating a small massage gun, like the Therabody Theragun Mini, into your recovery routine, whether you’re at home, at the gym, or on the road, can help with recovery anywhere you are.

 What are the benefits of percussive massage?

-Muscles sustain damage during a hard workout or race, such as micro-tears.
-Muscle tissue and tendons can become inflamed, and muscle fibers can stick together and create adhesions.
 Percussive massage may help kickstart the recovery process by helping stimulate blood flow, break up adhesions, and release tension in fatigued or damaged muscles.
 While the actual science on this is mixed, using a massage gun like the Hyperice Hypervolt 2 Pro can feel good and, if used properly, won’t hurt.
+Anecdotal evidence generally says that muscles feel better after being worked on with a massage gun.
+Investing in a budget massage gun, like the Renpho Active Massage Gun, can provide a leg up on recovery without breaking the bank.

 Do massage guns really work?

 Massage guns are a massage therapy tool, and the science of massage therapy and exercise recovery is mixed — particularly regarding the claims that massage promotes blood circulation and lymphatic flow.
 That said, studies have indicated that massage therapy can help reduce post-exercise pain, such as delayed onset muscle soreness (DOMS).
 This benefit is more related to the neurological effects of massage — namely, an increased release of beta-endorphins and a decrease in stress hormones — than blood flow.
-Read more about this topic in our article, A Million Modalities: The Science of Exercise Recovery.
-The bottom line is that using a massage gun like the Therabody Theragun Elite can provide a short-term benefit after a hard workout.

 Why am I sore after using a massage gun?

 You should not be sore from using a massage gun — if you are, you likely overdid it.
-These powerful devices only need a few minutes per muscle group and not much pressure to affect the muscle tissue.
+These powerful devices only need a few minutes per muscle group and little pressure to affect the muscle tissue.
 It’s a good idea to err on the side of being too gentle and avoid the risk of injury or pain.
-A powerful massage gun, like the Therabody Theragun Elite with its 16 millimeters amplitude, must be used carefully.
-Many massage guns in this guide, including the Hyperice Hypervolt 2 Pro, have pressure indicators to help prevent you from applying too much pressure.

 Are massage guns safe?

-Massage guns are safe when used as directed by the manufacturer and your doctor, physical therapist, or other medical professional.
-Read the instruction manual included with the device carefully, and follow its recommendations.
-Generally, massage guns should be used for a few minutes at a time on muscle groups, not on bones, and never to the point of pain.
+Generally, you should only use massage guns for a few minutes at a time on muscle groups — not on bones — and never to the point of pain.
 If you’re uncertain about using a massage gun, we suggest seeking advice from a medical professional.
-The pressure indicators of massage guns like the Hyperice Hypervolt 2 Pro, which we named our best massage gun, can help you control the amount of pressure you’re applying to your muscles.
+The pressure indicators of massage guns, like the Hyperice Hypervolt 2 Pro, which we named our best massage gun, and the Bob and Brad C2 Pro Massage Gun with Heat and Cold Therapy, can help you control the amount of pressure you’re applying to your muscles.

-As with other recovery tools, using a massage gun daily is appropriate as long as it is not painful and you use it as directed by the manufacturer and your medical professional.
-A massage gun can help release tension and promote relaxation if your muscles are fatigued or slightly sore.
 However, if you are experiencing very tight or sore muscles or tendons, an injury, or intense physical discomfort, it’s better to let your body begin the healing process on its own before using a massage gun.
 If you’re uncertain, we recommend consulting a medical professional.
-Getting a massage gun with a pressure indicator, such as the Therabody Theragun Elite, can also help protect your muscles.
+Getting a massage gun with a pressure indicator, such as the Hyperice Hypervolt 2 Pro, can also help protect your muscles.

 What is the best recovery after running?

 The best recovery immediately after running — especially a hard workout or a race — is to jog slowly or walk.
 Hydrating and fueling adequately before, during, and after your run will also help you recover faster.
-Stretching, foam rolling, and using other tools like the Roll Recovery R1 Percussion while your muscles are still warm is also an excellent way to help boost post-run recovery.
+Stretching, foam rolling, and using other tools like the Roll Recovery R1 Percussion while your muscles are still warm are also excellent ways to help boost post-run recovery.
 Finally, getting adequate and high-quality sleep throughout your training block will support recovery as you increase running volume and intensity.
-For more recovery tips, check out our article, A Million Modalities: The Science of Exercise Recovery.

 How can I improve my recovery from running?

-Running recovery includes everything from doing a post-workout cooldown to keeping your easy runs easy to foam rolling and stretching, getting a massage or using massage tools like the Brazyn Performance Talon Massager, and managing nutrition, sleep, and life stress.
 Prioritizing recovery as much as your workouts or strength-training sessions is an important first step.
 Build in time for your recovery and develop a routine, and you’ll soon make it a regular habit.
-To learn more about recovery and the tools available, look at our guide to the Best Recovery Tools for Athletes.
+To learn more about recovery and the tools available, look at our guide to the best recovery tools for athletes.

 There are so many recovery tools!
 How do I decide which workout recovery tool I need?

-We recommend keeping it simple, whether you’re just starting your recovery routine or focusing on taking it up a notch.
-Start with the small steps that make a big difference, like getting regular, high-quality sleep, managing daily stress, and ensuring your nutrition is sufficient and well-balanced.
 Next, make sure you’re building time into your schedule for recovery.
 There’s no point in purchasing a bunch of tools if they’re just going to sit there because you don’t have time to use them.
 Start by making a regular habit of stretching and relaxing for 10 to 15 minutes after each run.
 Then consider tools that will improve your recovery routine, whether that’s a foam roller, foot massager, massage stick, massage gun, compression boots, or something else.
-The Roll Recovery R1 Percussion is a reasonably priced massage gun to get started with.
-If you need other ideas, check out our Best Recovery Tools for Athletes guide.

 Related Articles